 , as weíll se in the single sections below.

 Possibly thanks to Verne, the battle against prehistoric marine reptiles has become stock in paleo-art and pop-culture, just like its land-placed equivalent "Carnivorous vs. Herbivorous Dinosaur."
-One of the opponents is always a long-necked Plesiosaur, while the other may alternate between a Mosasaur, an oversized Ichthyosaurus
+One of the opponents is always a long-necked Plesiosaur, while the other may alternate between a Mosasaur (known plesiosaur predators), an oversized Ichthyosaurus

-, or a Pliosaur.
+evidence in the form of a decapitated plesiosaur).
 In these portraits, ichthyosaurs, mosasaurs, and pliosaurs tend to be used indifferently, often confused each other and portrayed as generic "giant swimmers."